 Aside from making you look leaner and more toned, muscles have a function to keep your metabolism running efficiently.

-Basically, you want to shoot for more lean muscle mass because it leads to higher resting metabolic rate which assures higher calorie burn throughout the day.
-Simply put, a skinny body type is a body with higher resting metabolic rate.
+Basically, you want to shoot for more lean muscle mass because it leads to a higher resting metabolic rate which assures higher calorie burn throughout the day.
+Simply put, a skinny body type is a body with a higher resting metabolic rate.

 This is where the resistance training excels over cardio.
 It tops cardio by increasing lean muscle mass rather than triggering a reduction.

 In other words, with resistance training, you mainly lose fat, not muscles.
-In fact, resistance training protects, shapes and maintains those muscles.
+In fact, resistance training protects, shapes, and maintains those muscles.

 Muscles burn more calories than fat